 Built in the 1930s, the Paramount Bristol hosts some of the most celebrated entertainers in the performing arts at a former Art Deco movie palace.

-All owned by Carol Hester, these State Street establishments – connected as one large store inside – have been tourist destinations for over 19 years.
+All owned by Carol Hester, Cranberry Lane and Southern Churn on State Street connected as one large store inside – have been tourist destinations for over 19 years.
 Mainly for families on their way to Gatlinburg and Pigeon Forge.

 Each year, Hester sells over 30,000 lbs of fudge, as well as old-fashioned candies and chocolates at Southern Churn.
 You’ll find all kinds of great baby and housewarming gifts at Hester’s and Cranberry Lane as well.